Business in postal services

 According to Section 18(1) of the Postal Services Act, the authorisation to carry on a business commences as at the date of delivery of a written notification of business activities, which has to meet the detailed requirements laid down in Section 18(2) and (3) of the Postal Services Act.

-According to Section 18(4) to (6) of the Postal Services Act, the undertakings that have properly announced their business in the postal service area have to notify any changes in providing or ensuring postal services and, as the case may be, any suspension, resumption or termination of business activities.
+According to Section 18(4) to (6) of the Postal Services Act, the undertakings that have properly notified their business in the postal service area have to notify any changes in providing or ensuring postal services and, as the case may be, any suspension, resumption or termination of business activities.
 All these changes should be notified in a similar way to the notification of business, using the above-mentioned form.

 3. Administrative fees